miguelzpresa/happy_deliveries/README.md

 ##### Phase 1:
 * Design,experimentation and  implementation of Tabu Search algorithm with different parallelization styles
 ##### Phase 2:
-* Use the program to calculate theoptimal route of a study case example->
+* Use the program to calculate the optimal route given a map of México with its respective delivery points and fulfillment centers,apply the algorithm in order to showcase the power of Paralellization & Metaheuristics
-  * City,Country Scale instances
-  to showcasing the power of Paralellization & Metaheuristics
 ##### Phase 3:
 * Visual UI dev
 ##### Phase 4: Integration and Testing